 Time Box the following activities for the day:

-a.
-Tea / Coffee and Lunch Breaks – For e.g.: At most 30 minutes
+- Tea / Coffee and Lunch Breaks (e.g., 30 minutes at most)

-Practice the “Zero Mail Hour” for at least 1 hour in the week – You will be pleasantly surprised by how much work will get done if your Mailbox is closed for 1 hour
+Practice the “Zero Mail Hour” for at least 1 hour in the week.
+You will be pleasantly surprised by how much work will get done if your Mailbox is closed for 1 hour

 There is magic in this!
-And though I don’t necessarily advocate this for everything at work – I mean there are things for which you have to multi-task to get ahead, so be it!.
+And though I don’t necessarily advocate this for everything at work – I mean if there are things for which you have to multi-task to get ahead, so be it!.
 But for things which are really important at work, focus on doing just one thing a time!
-And see the magic unfold…….
+And see the magic unfold…

 “One cannot buy, rent or hire more time.
 The supply of time is totally inelastic.
 No matter how high the demand, the supply will not go up.
 There is no price for it.
 Time is totally perishable and cannot be stored.
 Yesterday’s time is gone forever, and will never come back.
 Time is always in short supply.
 There is no substitute for time.
 Everything requires time.
 All work takes place in, and uses up time.
 Yet most people take for granted this unique, irreplaceable and necessary resource.” – Peter Drucker